-- Select a transfer institution that offers your program
+- Select a transfer institution that offers your program.

-- Check the admission requirements for the institution & faculty, and required GPA
+- Check the admission requirements for the institution & faculty and required GPA.

-- Go to their academic calendar and find your Major/Minor, and electives
+- Go to their academic calendar and find your Major/Minor and electives.

-2. PLAN YOUR VISION
+2. PLAN YOUR TRANSFER PROCESS

 - To apply to most universities as a transfer student, you must complete between 24‒60 transferable credits at Douglas

 - Choose your courses at Douglas based on the requirements of the university program

 - Take the required courses as early as possible

 - Speak with your Student Success Advisor at Douglas College to plan your program and courses.

 - Refer to the BC Transfer Guide to find equivalencies between courses at Douglas and other Post-Secondary Institution(PSI) in B.C.